cocome-community-case-study/cocome-cloud-jee-service-adapter/README.md

      --host localhost --port 8248  jdbc/CoCoMEDB'
    Notice that port 8248 is the admin port of the adapter-domain.
 So when you did not use the same port you have to change it!

+- Make sure you refer to the same domain for `service adapter` in this setting file and in the setting file of jee-plattform-migration.

 You can directly deploy them via the Cargo Maven plug-in with